opnfv/dovetail/docs/testing/user/certificationworkflow/index.rst

 Step 3: Submitting Test Results
 ===============================

-Testers can upload the test results to the `CVP web portal`_.
+Testers can upload the test results to the `OVP web portal`_.
 By default, the results are visible only to the tester who uploaded the data.

-Testers can self-review the test results through the portal until they are ready to ask for CVP review.
+Testers can self-review the test results through the portal until they are ready to ask for OVP review.
 They may also update with or add new test results as needed.

-Once the tester is satisfied with the test result, the tester grants access to the test result for CVP review via the portal.
+Once the tester is satisfied with the test result, the tester grants access to the test result for OVP review via the portal.
 The test result is identified by the unique Test ID.

-When a test result is made visible to the reviewers, the web portal will notify cvp@opnfv.org and Cc the primary contact email that a review request has been made and reference the Test ID.
-This will alert the C&C Committee to start the CVP review process.
+When a test result is made visible to the reviewers, the web portal will notify verified@opnfv.org and Cc the primary contact email that a review request has been made and reference the Test ID.
+This will alert the C&C Committee to start the OVP review process.

-Step 4: CVP Review
+Step 4: OVP Review
 ===================

 Upon receiving the email notification and the Test ID, the C&C Committee conducts a